zanglang/jerrys_pool/web/content/faq.md

 ---
 * *What is this?*

-  **Jerry's Pool** is a validator node on the Crypto.org Mainnet.
-You can stake your CRO tokens on any validator nodes, and in return collect a 20% APR of returns from the blockchain.
+  **Jerry's Pool** runs validator nodes several proof-of-stake Cosmos blockchains.
+You can stake your tokens on any validator nodes in return for staking rewards from the blockchain.

 * *Do you make any money out of this?*

    Nope!
-The commission rate of this server is permanently set to **0%**.
+The commission rate of my CRO validator node is permanently set to **0%**.

 * *How is this sustainable?*

-  Server fees are currently being paid by hosting provider coupons, and from revenue by my own crypto trading on the side.
+  Server fees are fully paid for, and is mostly offset by revenue from my own crypto investments and other partnerships.
 I also cut down costs by only provisioning cloud resources as needed to the servers.

 * *What's in it for you?*